Hearing on President-Elect Trump's Proposed Tariffs

 The high point was 1979, and we lost those markets because other people went to other places.

-I'm wondering if you look at the last four years of the last administration and the embargoes.
+I'm wondering if you look at the last four years of the last administration and the embargoes, have industries recovered from the impact of the trade war?

-Are American industries still struggling?
+Or are American industries still struggling?

 That's a great question.

-There's, I think, strong evidence that agriculture has not recovered from that.
+There's, I think, strong evidence that agriculture has not recovered from that, that we have lost market share for the long run.

 One thing that's interesting to me on the manufacturing side is that over these past four years, the use of steel in the United States has declined pretty sharply.

-I mean, expanding on your comment about necessity.
+I mean, expanding on your comment about necessity, necessity is the mother of invention.

-Alternatives or innovation comes and it accelerates that replacement of one product for another.
+It's not just that they make do, it's they find alternatives or innovation comes and it accelerates that replacement of one product for another.

-It's fair, I want to pick up on what you said, the loss of retailers.
+Mr. Fair, I want to pick up on what you said, the loss of retailers.

 When we talk about supply chains, value chains, it's a chain.

-And for a manufacturer to get its products ultimately to a consumer, there's a lot of links in that change, but the last one is the interface where the consumer actually can see, touch, and acquire the product.
+And for a manufacturer to get its products ultimately to a consumer, there's a lot of links in that change.

-What do you see as the long -term impact of a decline in retail because of inability to address the de minimis issue?
+What do you see as the long-term impact of a decline in retail because of inability to address the de minimis issue?

 The impact of the decline in retail is, among other things, well, it's serious at several levels.